stephen-quiton/stephen-quiton.github.io/pages/FW3-Running-Workflow.md

 ```
 To check if it's running, use `squeue` or `sacct`.

-The FireWorks tutorial has several ways of launching a workflow (for instance: `rlaunch singleshot`, `qlaunch singleshot`, etc.).
+The main FireWorks tutorial has several ways of launching a workflow (for instance: `rlaunch singleshot`, `qlaunch singleshot`, etc.).
 Since we want to eventually run a lot of jobs at once and because it has a specific behavior in terms of organizing job files, let’s stick to `qlaunch rapidfire`.

 ### Dealing with FireWorks in Offline Mode